learn-co-curriculum/java-mod-1-accessor-methods/README.md

-# Accessor Methods
+# Accessor Methods and Mutator Methods

 ## Learning Goals

+- Explain Accessor Methods
-- Explain constructors
+- Explain Mutator Methods
-- Create constructors in Java
+- Discuss IntelliJ Features

 ## Introduction

-A **constructor** is a specific kind of method that is called when an object is instantiated.
-Constructors, like methods, can have parameters.
-Unlike methods, however, constructors do not have an explicit return type because they always return an object of the type of the class they are defined in.

-Let's consider a `Student` class as an example, with fields for their name and major information:
+We have heard of accessor methods before in the Access Modifiers Lesson.
+Access methods and mutator methods are instance methods but hold an important purpose when accessing private instance variables.
+Let us dive more into what these methods are and how they are useful!

+## Accessor Methods

+An **accessor method** is a public method that is used to retrieve the contents of a private instance variable.
+This means that the return type will be the same type as the private instance variable of interest.
+Accessor methods are also referred to as **getters** as the method name conventionally starts with the word "get".

+Let's review the `Student` class again and see how we could get the first name of the student using an accessor method.

 ```java
 public class Student {